MCGA: Mixture of Codebooks Hyperspectral Reconstruction via Grayscale-Aware Attention

-\textbf{Evaluation metrics.} Consistent with the NTIRE2022 Spectral Reconstruction Challenge, the root mean square error (RMSE) and mean relative absolute error (MRAE) are used as primary evaluation metrics, where $\textrm{MRAE}(Y,\hat{Y})=\frac{1}{N}\sum_{i=1}^{N}\frac{|Y_i-\hat{Y}_i|}{Y_i}$ represents the mean pixel-wise percentage error.
-Additionally, the peak signal-to-noise ratio (PSNR) is included as a supplementary metric.
+\textbf{Metrics.} Following the NTIRE2022 Spectral Reconstruction Challenge, we report the root mean square error (RMSE) and mean relative absolute error (MRAE) as primary metrics, where $\textrm{MRAE}(Y,\hat{Y})=\frac{1}{N}\sum_{i=1}^{N}\frac{|Y_i-\hat{Y}_i|}{Y_i}$ represents the mean pixel-wise percentage error.
+Peak signal-to-noise ratio (PSNR) is included as a supplementary metric.

-Due to page limitations, \textbf{specific training loss and additional information are in the supplementary materials.}

-\subsection{State-of-the-art Spectral Reconstruction}
+\subsection{State-of-the-Art Spectral Reconstruction}

-A comprehensive comparison with state-of-the-art open-source methods are conducted for RGB-to-HSI reconstruction.
-With \( S \) denoting the number of scales used for feature extraction in the two training stages, MCGA-S2, for example, indicates that both stages employ two-scale features.
-The quantized self-attention mechanism employs a Top-K size of \( 16 \times 16 \).

-As shown in Table~\ref{tab:arad_results}, our algorithm exhibits substantial improvements over the second-best method in terms of accuracy.
-On the ARAD-1K validation dataset, our approach significantly outperforms MST++, reducing RMSE and MRAE by approximately 27\% and 3\%, respectively, while increasing PSNR by about 5\%.
-Additionally, it achieves an approximate \( 4.6 \times \) speedup in megapixel-level reconstruction (equivalent to processing a \( 1024 \times 1024 \) image).

-Table~\ref{tab:hyspec_results} shows that our method also surpasses R3ST on the HySpec11K test dataset, with RMSE and MRAE reduced by around 13\% and 1.6\%, respectively, along with a \( 5.0 \times \) improvement in megapixel-level reconstruction speed.